-As well as publishing original content we will aggregate, curate and share psychology news and views from around the web.
-We are the place where you can come for all the latest and best news from the world of psychology.
+The APS publishes its own original stories and content.
+We also share psychology news and views from around the web, and republish content from reputable publishers.
+We are the place where you can come for all of the latest and thought-provoking news from the world of psychology.

 Professor Tim Carey FAPS of the TV show How 'Mad' Are You? on why not all psychologists push to make a diagnosis of mental illness